ichaudharyvivek/game-of-life/README.md

-# game-of-life
+# Conway's Game of life
-This is a Python implementation of Conway's game of life.
+This is Python implementation of Conway's game of life.